Khasan Magomedsharipov: Bellator MMA

 In the promotional debut, Magomedsharipov was scheduled to face Nekruz Mirkhojaev on July 31, 2021, at Bellator 263.
 However, Mirkhojaev withdrew for unknown reasons and was replaced by Jonathan Quiroz.
 He won the fight via technical knockout in the first round.

 Magomedsharipov faced Jose Sanchez on March 25, 2022, at Bellator 275.
 He won the fight via unanimous decision.

 Magomedsharipov was scheduled to face Bailey Gilbert on March 25, 2023, at Bellator 291.
 However, Gilbert pulled out and was replaced by Rafael Hudson.
 He won the fight via technical knockout in the first round.

 Magomedsharipov was scheduled to face Martin McDonough on September 23, 2023, at Bellator 299.
-However, McDonough was replaced Piotr Niedzielski for unknown reasons.
+However, McDonough was replaced by Piotr Niedzielski for unknown reasons.
 At weigh-ins, Niedzielski weighed in at 147.8 pounds, 1.8 pounds over the featherweight non-title limit.
 Due to this, the bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Magomedsharipov.
 He won the fight via arm-triangle choke, after a successful takedown on the 3:58 minutes of the second round.

 Magomedsharipov faced Tyler Mathison on June 22, 2024, at Bellator Champions Series 3.
 He won the fight by unanimous decision.

+Professional Fighters League

 Magomedsharipov was scheduled to face Nathan Kelly on January 25, 2025 at PFL Road to Dubai: Champions Series.
 On January 6, it was announced that he had pulled out for unknown reasons.

+Magomedsharipov was scheduled to face Yves Landu on December 13, 2025, at PFL Lyon, but Landu withdrew and was replaced by Asaël Adjoudj.
+In turn, Magomedsharipov pulled out from the event and was replaced by Frederik Dupras.

+Magomedsharipov was scheduled to face Levy Saúl Marroquín on June 27, 2026, at PFL San Diego.
+However, Marroquín pulled out from the event and was replaced by Joshua Weems.
+He won the fight via an arm-triangle choke in round one.

+Magomedsharipov is scheduled to face Ádám Borics on November 14, 2026, at PFL Dubai 2.